Asking great financial planning questions is the bedrock of gathering the information you need to create a highly compelling plan for your client.

 Of course, she is a gifted tennis player and yet I believe the key to her victory is her mental approach.
 (I recommend the book ‘The inner game of tennis’ by Timothy Gallwey even if you have no interest in tennis).

-This applies equally to the art and science of asking great financial planning questions.
+The art and science of asking great financial planning questions

 Yes, it can be useful to learn more about questions or discover new questions you can use, yet it is your state of mind that brings the process to life.